Alhammoud/gatsby-blog/src/pages/2019-12-21/index.md

 I ended up working for a large Australian marketing/advertising business, and yet again found myself working at a company that advertised a job description that didn't meet the reality of what the business needed.
 I lasted about two months before realising they wouldn't be needing my skills for months, and I didn't want to sit around building features for their WordPress site.

 So I became a contractor!
 I'm currently building [SiteHive's](http://sitehive.co/) entire React frontend, data pipelines, and Node/GraphQL backend, while also building the foundation for a design system in the future.

+SiteHive is an extremely early stage startup, having just made it out of an accelerator program.
+It's been incredibly eye-opening to witness first-hand how to find customers (mainly through personal networks), and how we use customer conversations to feed the product roadmap.

 ## After Work